BuildElement - Abstract class for build elements

 Commands are run in the following order:

-The result of the build is expected to end up in %{install-root}
+The result of the build is expected to end up in %{install-root}, and

 artifact collection purposes.